saile515/RadonOS/kernel/docs/MEMORY.md

 ## Kernel

-PDE 1
+PDE 768
-Kernel starts at PTE 512.
-Earlier entries are identity mapped and reserved for BIOS/Hardware.
+Kernel starts at PTE 256.
+Earlier entries are reserved for BIOS/Hardware.
+The entire PDE is mapped 1:1 to 0x00000000-0x00400000

+# Framebuffer

+PDE 1023

 ## Page directory

 PDE 1024

-# Framebuffer

-PDE 1023